sizhongbin/sizhongbin.github.io/OrnaNote/README.md

 ## What's new

 - 3 Nov, 2023:
-  - Added Visible Abilities for realm in Class
+  - Added some Visible Abilities and Main Skills data in Class